Kornweiss-Medical-LLC/KMLLC/docs/111320_appendicits.md

 I focused on avoiding sugar of all kinds and processed foods to reduce hyperglycemia and oxidative stress that might slow wound healing and increase the risk of infections.

 Instead I focused on eating nutrient-dense whole foods like eggs, meat, fish, vegetables, avocado, and a little bit of fruit (I choose berries like blueberries, blackberries, and raspberries, which have relatively little sugar compared to fruits like apples, bananas, strawberries, and melons).
-Broth --particularly bone broth made from real bones and connective tissue -- is one of my staples even when I am healthy.
+Broth -- particularly bone broth made from real bones and connective tissue -- is one of my staples even when I am healthy.
 It’s possible that the particular mix of amino acids in broths favors the development of healthy connective tissue, which is exactly what you need to heal after surgery.

 #### Bowel Regimen